getify/foi-lang/formalization-work/Foi-Specification.md

 defn foo() ^2;
 ```

-The rule is one slot per name per scope, period.
-There is no overload, no shadow-within-scope, no last-wins resolution.
+One slot per name per scope.
+There is no overload, no shadow-within-scope, and no last-wins resolution.

-**Shadowing across nested scopes is permitted.** A `def` in a nested block introduces a fresh slot in the inner frame; the outer name remains unchanged and is restored when the inner scope exits:
+**Shadowing across nested scopes is permitted.** A `def` in a nested block introduces a fresh slot in the inner frame; the outer name
+remains unchanged and is restored when the inner scope exits:

 ```java
 def x: 1;